 If you are looking for a therapist to help you Get Your Loved One Sober, this link will take you to Dr. Meyer’s website and a list of certified practitioners in this proven approach called Community Reinforcement and Family Training (CRAFT).

-If you looking for therapeutic help with any emotional and/or behavioral challenges, the following links will take you to find help pages at well-respected psychological organizations:
+If you looking for therapeutic help with any emotional and/or behavioral challenges, the following links will take you to find help pages at well-respected psychological & educational organizations: